 Orthotics are beneficial for relieving foot pain, but they’re equally as important for resolving knee, hip, and lower back pain, too.
 If you have chronic pain, schedule an evaluation at Newtown Foot and Ankle Specialists to see if prescription orthotics are right for you.
-Either use the online booking feature or call the Newtown or Bristol, Pennsylvania, clinic locations directly today.
+Either use the online booking feature or call the Newtown, Pennsylvania clinic directly today.

 Unless you have shoes specifically designed for each of your feet — your feet aren’t the exact same, after all — the shoes you wear are designed for everyone who shares your foot size.
 This one-size-fits-all approach to footwear means that your shoes might not give you support where you need it, or they could be too snug in some areas.